tomerfiliba/PrimeSense/mightly-docs/index.rst

 configurable directory (``G:\RnD\Software\Nightly_Builds`` by default), and sending an email report to the given addresses.

-By default the function will exit the process with an exit code of 0 upon success and 1 otherwise.
-You can prevent this by passing ``exit = False``.
+The function will exit the process with an exit code of 0 upon success and 1 otherwise (you can prevent this by passing ``exit = False``).